Google Ads Keyword Match Types Explained (With Examples)

 [running shoes]

-Now your ad will show only when someone searches:
+Now your advertisement will appear only when one is searching:

 • running shoes